thehyve/cbioportal-docker/README.md

 #### Step 2 - run container

-In https://github.com/thehyve/cbioportal-docker/blob/master/docker_commands.sh you can find a number of commands to start a container based on the image built in step 1 and the extra mysql container for the cBioPortal DB.
+In [docker_commands.sh](docker_commands.sh) you can find a number of commands to start a container based on the image built in step 1 and the extra mysql container for the cBioPortal DB.